Note

 Deployment error: Directory Not Empty 'D:\home\site\wwwroot\App_Data\jobs'

-If you're redeploying your web app to a Web Apps resource with Profiler enabled, you might see the following message:
+If you're redeploying your web app to a Web Apps resource with the .NET Profiler enabled, you might see the following message:

 "Directory Not Empty 'D:\home\site\wwwroot\App_Data\jobs'"